w41x/payload-zitadel-plugin/README.md

             // if you want to manually control what happen after a successful logout
             // afterLogout: (req) => NextResponse.redirect('...')

-            // following properties are only needed if you want to authenticate clients for the API
+            // following properties are only needed if you want to authenticate clients (e.g. a mobile app) for the API
-            // if you are just using the CMS you can ignore all of them
+            // if the users are just visit the CMS via a browser you can ignore all of them
-            // in Zitadel create a new App->API->JWT /*
+            // otherwise create in Zitadel a new App->API->JWT and copy the Client ID, Key ID and the Key itself /*
             api: {
                 clientId: process.env.ZITADEL_API_CLIENT_ID ?? ''